-Headaches are common, but if your headaches cause piercing pain in the back of your neck or head then you may be suffering from occipital neuralgia.
+Headaches are common; however, if your headaches cause piercing pain in the back of your neck or head, then you may be suffering from occipital neuralgia.
 At Source Healthcare in Santa Monica, California, the experienced pain management team specializes in the treatment of occipital neuralgia and can design a plan to alleviate your pain and improve your quality of life.
 For a consultation, call the office or book an appointment online today.

-Occipital neuralgia is a type of headache that causes pain that may travel from the back of your neck or head.
+Occipital neuralgia is a type of headache with pain that may travel from the back of your neck or head.
 It occurs due to an inflammation or irritation to your occipital nerve, which runs from your spinal cord to your scalp.